Let’s start off with why it is necessary to maintain and cultivate relationships with realtor partners.

 Why do loan officers need to work with real estate agents?

-Occasionally, real estate agents may meet a cash buyer that is interested in purchasing real estate property, but the majority of the time, buyers take out home loans to purchase their homes.
+Occasionally, real estate agents may meet a cash buyer that is interested in purchasing real estate property.
+However, the majority of the time, buyers take out home loans to purchase their homes.
 Since home loans are more common, home buyers typically look to their real estate agent for a lender recommendation.
 Therefore, a realtor partner relationship is extremely crucial for all parties involved to succeed with the home purchase at hand.

 1. Transparency and Communication

-You’ve probably heard this countless times, but we really stress transparency and open communication.
+First of all, you’ve probably heard this countless times, but we really stress transparency and open communication.
 Not communicating with your realtor partner puts stress on the home buyer.
 So, don’t leave your realtor out of the loop.

 Efficient communication and responsiveness between all parties will help build trust and respect.
 Make sure to involve your realtor on updates throughout the loan process.
 Using a loan process checklist that automatically updates all parties is a great way to start.